lienghongky/cmx-lsb/README.md

 ### Disclaimer
-<span style="color:red">This repository is provided as-is.
+*This repository is provided as-is.
 I am not responsible for any misuse or violation of the original license terms.
-Please ensure compliance with the terms outlined in the original repository's license.</span>
+Please ensure compliance with the terms outlined in the original repository's license.*

 ## Overview
 The **Lift-Splat-Blob (LSB)** method is a novel hybrid approach for vehicle detection in Advanced Driver Assistance Systems (ADAS).
 This method combines the powerful Bird’s Eye View (BEV) transformation from the **Lift-Splat-Shoot (LSS)** method with an optimized blob detection algorithm, enabling efficient real-time inference for ADAS applications.